oakfang/atmol/README.md

 # @oakfang/atmol

-This is a simple library to help you create a simple, fast, and easy to use signal-like state management, with a lot of inspiration from [jotai](https://jotai.org/).
+This is a simple library to help you create a simple, fast, and easy-to-use signal-like state management, with a lot of inspiration from [jotai](https://jotai.org/).

 ## Installation